heroku/heroku-buildpack-python/Readme.md

 Specify a Runtime
 -----------------

-You can also provide arbitrary releases Python with a `runtime.txt` file.
+You can also specify specific versions of the Python runtime with a `runtime.txt` file:

     $ cat runtime.txt
     python-3.5.1